Restless Legs During Pregnancy

 Exercise is a great way to get relief from RLS.
 Find time in the morning to do some light to moderate exercise like taking a walk.
 The main thing is that you move around more and stretch.
 If your legs become a bother then ask someone to give you a massage or soak them in warm water to get relief.
 Hot and cold treatments can also help to get relief.

 Nutrient deficiencies are a major factor with restless legs.
 You could be prescribed supplements and dietary changes to ensure you get enough of the right nutrients.

 Your doctor could recommend supplementing magnesium for RLS relief.
-You should consider eating more foods with magnesium in, such as legumes, leafy greens, whole grains, and fortified cereals.
+You should consider eating more foods with magnesium in, such as legumes, leafy greens, and whole grains.